-How to save time by dictating on your computer and mobile device without any extra software
+How to save time by dictating legal notes on any device

 Dictating using your mobile device is a quick and easy way of preparing an attendance note through the Osprey Time Recording app, or drafting an email or other document.